The Anglican Center

 The Anglican Missal or The Western Rite Book of Common Prayer provide secret, communion, and post-communion sentences.

-The Anglican Office Book's Kalendar would suit well for supplementary feast days.
+The Anglican Office Book's Kalendar or the Ordinariate Commonwealth Edition would suit well for supplementary feast days.

-The use of this book expects a separate gospel book, and so readings are excluded.
+The use of this book expects a separate gospel book, and so inline readings are excluded.

 Answers to Criticism